mhho3082/jungle-rs/README.md

 ## References

-This application is made in anticipation for a course project at the Polytechnic University of Hong Kong, referring to the COMP3211 project requirements;
+This application is made in anticipation for a course project at the Hong Kong Polytechnic University, referring to the COMP3211 project requirements;
 the actual project is written in Java instead.